 Applications should be submitted using the Finnish Cultural Foundation’s Online Application Service during the March round of applications.
 Applications close at 4 pm Finnish time on the last day of the application period.
 The application period reopens annually.

-Translating World Literature into Finnish – A grant for Publishers accepts applications from book publishing companies as well as registered organisations in the book publishing industry.
+Translating World Literature into Finnish – A grant for Publishers accepts applications from registered organisations in the book publishing industry.

 The contact person in the application need not have the authority to sign documents on behalf of the applicant, but should know the project and be reachable during the months following the application deadline.
 The contact person logs in to the service using their personal Finnish online banking credentials.